birc-gsa-2022/project-4-python-illiterate-apes/README.md

 ## Problems encountered if any
 In the radix sort implementation, there was a problem while appending to a list in a dictionary, that took awhile to understand and was fixed by using a defaultdic instead

+In the search implementation, the first try had a lot of special cases as we were not understanding the algorithm completely yet, after studying a bit more we could fix the implementation and get rid of all the sketchy special cases.

 ## Validation

 The validation has been checked out with the very same set of problems used in project 3 (see https://github.com/birc-gsa-2022/project-3-python-illiterate-apes).